electronics-and-drives/ml2tikz/README.md

 The above shown example function call creates a *tikzpicture* of the maskLayout which is shown in the foreground in a layout editor.
 The result will be written to the directory `"~/myExports"`, which must be read- and writable.
-There, a new directory will be created, where a *.tex* file with the *tikzpicture* of the maskLayout is created.
+There, all files will be created.
 The path to this directory will be returned by the function.
-The directory's name will consist of the library- , cell- and view name plus an additional time stamp.

 The function must be provided with a *.tex* file (`"~/myLayerDefinition.tex"` in the example above) where all layer purpose pairs (LPPs) to be considered in the *tikzpicture* must be defined.